jupyter/governance/_sources/linux-proposal.md

 FSA Committee currently consists of Matthias Bussonnier, Benjamin Ragan-Kelley, Fernando Pérez, Ana Ruvalcaba, and Thomas Kluyver.

-## And similarly, what will be the process for Jupyter potentially leaving the Linux Foundation in the future?
+## What will be the process for Jupyter potentially leaving the Linux Foundation in the future?

 When requested by the governing body for a project, the LF has moved projects out of its stewardship to the governing body's designated entity.
-The Project Jupyter EC would decide that.
-The Project Jupyter assets in the 501(c)(3) would transfer to another 501(c)(3) and 501(c)(6) assets could be transferred to another 501(c)(6) or to the 501(c)(3).
+In our case, this would be considered a [governance change](https://jupyter.org/governance/executive_council.html#shared-responsibilities-with-the-software-steering-council) that requires approval from the EC and SSC.
+The Project Jupyter assets in the 501(c)(3) would transfer to another 501(c)(3) and 501(c)(6) assets could be transferred to another 501(c)(6) or to the 501(c)(3), in accordance with tax rules and subject to grant agreements then in effect.
 Similarly, there will be a notice period, and wind-down component related to employees, IP, etc.

+## What happens to our IP if LF Charities dissolves?

+Upon dissolution of any entity (LF Charities, NumFOCUS, etc), the entity would have to either transfer assets or identify the entity taking them over.
+Hypothetically, in a dissolution scenario, LF Charities would have to plan out the path with the project governing body to see where the LF Charity project assets would go.
+There may be complications or other factors depending on the reason for any dissolution (e.g. bankruptcy).
+To be clear, there are no plans to dissolve LF Charities.

 ## How does corporate membership work in terms of levels and dues amount?